Get started with ArcGIS Velocity

 4. In the Select existing feed window, click the My Content drop-down menu and choose My Organization.

-Select an existing feed window from My Organization
+Select existing feed from my organization

 5. Select an existing feed from your organization.
 If none are available, proceed to step 8.